 Secondary breast cancer is where breast cancer cells spread from the first (primary) cancer in the breast through the lymphatic or blood system to other parts of the body.
 Roughly five in every 100 people with breast cancer already have secondaries when their cancer is first diagnosed ** and some people who’ve had primary breast cancer go on to develop secondary breast cancer a number of years after their primary diagnosis.
-It is estimated that around 35,000 people are currently living with secondary breast cancer in the UK.** There is currently no cure for secondary breast cancer.
+It is estimated that around 57,000 people are currently living with secondary breast cancer in the UK.** There is currently no cure for secondary breast cancer, but this does not mean this is not treatable.
 Depending on a number of factors (including how far the cancer has spread, where it has spread to and for how long the cancer has been spreading) the length of time that someone can survive after a diagnosis of secondary breast cancer varies greatly (up to a number of years) and it’s spread can often (but not always) be controlled with treatments.

 *Statistics courtesy of Cancer Research UK